napframework/nap-portal/README.md

 # NAP Portal

 NAP Portal allows you to create a web-interface to control your NAP application.
-It connects to the WebSocket server hosted by the appplcation and generates a user interface in the browser.
+It connects to the WebSocket server hosted by the application and generates a user interface in the browser.

 Please refer to the [NAP Framework documentation](https://www.napframework.com/doxygen/) for a complete guide on how to set this up on the application side.